 How can I fix a slow USB 3.0 transfer speed?

-- One confirmed resolution is to reinstall your USB 3.0 controller driver.
-To do so, right-click the Start button in Windows 10 and select Device Manager.
+- At first, right-click the Start button in Windows 10 and select Device Manager.

 - Next, click Universal Serial Bus controllers to open the window shown directly below.